stephaniechallita/dsl/README.md

 Right-click the MWE2 file and run it.
 You should see a `langium` folder appear in your project, with corresponding `.langium` grammar files which you can put into your `src/language/` folder of the Langium project.
 Make sure the grammars names match up between your projects, otherwise you will have to manually refactor the conflicts.

+> [!IMPORTANT]
+> The generated xtext grammar will be pretty basic and a "textual" representation of the Ecore metamodel, i.e. a tree-like text.
+> This grammar won't allow to write programms as described in the first section
+> You must update it.
+> However, it will produce a base for your grammar, and the TypeScript-like interfaces, allowing you to strongy type you grammar, see the [official langium documentation](https://langium.org/docs/reference/semantic-model/).
+> In particular, the difference between `infers` and `returns` when writing a parser rule.

 ### Other types of modeling

 Since you have previously modeled your domain, we need to translate that modeling effort into a metamodel that can be understood by Langium.
 This can be done by inserting TypeScript-like interfaces in the grammar, the full specification of which can be seen [here](https://langium.org/docs/reference/semantic-model/#declared-types).
 As an example, this could be the model used for a Finished State Machine language: